ChainSafe/game-docs-v2/docs/v2/5_erc721-interactions.md

 :::info

-In the following code snippet examples, we will use an ERC-721 NFT token contract, as found on the Goerli testnet, called "Chain721 (C721)" for demonstration purposes.
+In the following code snippet examples, we will use an ERC-721 token contract, as found on the Goerli testnet, called "Chain721 (C721)" for demonstration purposes.
 We use "0xd25b827D92b0fd656A1c829933e9b0b836d5C3e2" as the example address to fetch from.

 :::

 ### Balance Of {#balance-of}

-Fetches and counts the balance of a specific ERC-721 NFT token for a specific Ethereum account.
+Fetches and counts the balance of a specific ERC-721 token for a specific Ethereum account.

 ```csharp
 using System.Numerics;